nest/nest-simulator/extras/userdoc/md/documentation/installation.md

 ## Mac OS X

+The easiest way to install NEST on a Mac is to install it via the Homebrew package manager:

+1. To install homebrew, follow the instructions here: <http://brew.sh/>

+2. Then, in a terminal

+    1. Add the homebrew/science tap: execute 'brew tap homebrew/science'

+    2. For information on what options NEST has and what will be installed, execute 'brew info nest'

+    3. To install nest, execute 'brew install nest'

+Options have to be appended, e.g. to install NEST with PyNEST execute 'brew install nest --with-python'.

+#Sorry, the following instructions are a little bit outdated!#
+A more detailed up-to-date instruction for installation on OSX will follow soon.

 ### Installation on OSX 10.9 Mavericks

 The clang compiler that ships with OSX 10.9 does not support OpenMP threads.